aws/aws-cdk/packages/aws-cdk-lib/aws-stepfunctions-tasks/README.md

 If this feature flag is enabled, S3URI fields will be generated from other Props(`s3InputUri` and `s3OutputUri`), and the given inputPath, OutputPath will be rendered as it is in the JSON task definition.

+If the feature flag is set to `false`, the behavior will be to populate the S3Uri using the `InputPath` and `OutputPath` fields, which is not recommended.

 ```ts